-We have several social media platforms today, including peer to peer social networking, which serve different purposes and different needs.
+We have several social media platforms today, including private social network, peer to peer social networking, etc., which serve different purposes and different needs.
 Two of those platforms are Twitter and Facebook.
 Both of these have different approaches and are currently highly viral.
 Facebook happens to be a highly visited and successful networking website.
 Twitter on the other hand is far down the road when it comes to traffic ranking.
 However, it is imminent that Twitter will soon overtake Facebook and be the champion in the game of social networking for several reasons.

 Not only did the creator Mark Zuckerberg admit that Facebook is gradually losing its charm with teens, but recent studies also prove the same.
 What is the reason behind such evaluation?
 Let’s take a look.

 Twitter gives you the chance to add followers with great ease.
 One click will show you the number of followers a person has and by simply reading a Tweet, you can determine whether or not you want to follow them.
 And, often as a custom your followers start following you.
 This creates endless connecting opportunities amidst the respective followers.
 To follow someone in Twitter you don’t really need to know that person.
 Facebook clearly lacks this.